ThetechNoob-env/WikiBot-A-simple-wikipedia-and-dialogpt-integration-/Readme.md

 This application uses the DialogPT-small model due to system constraints.
 Users are free to use any other model they prefer, as long as they adjust the code accordingly.

 ## Support
-If you encounter any issues or have questions while using WikiBot AI Assistant, please don't hesitate to reach out to me at [Your Email Address].
+If you encounter any issues or have questions while using WikiBot AI Assistant, please don't hesitate to reach out to me @ [arijic284@gmail.com].
 Your feedback is invaluable as I work on enhancing the functionality of this project.

 ## License
 This project is licensed under the MIT License.
 Please refer to the LICENSE file for more details.